 Benefit for income taxes increased by \$18.5 million to \$30.1 million for the year ended December 31, 2009, as compared to \$11.6 million for the corresponding period in 2008.
-This change is primarily due to (i) a decrease in the tax provision expense of approximately \$13.2 million from equity income recognized in connection with the Albertson's investment during the year ended December 31, 2009, as compared to the corresponding period in 2008 and (ii) a decrease in the income tax provision expense of approximately \$12.3 million in connection with gains on sale of development properties during 2009 as compared to 2008, partially offset by (iii) a decrease in income tax benefit of approximately \$2.1 million related to impairments taken during the year ended December 31, 2009, as compared to the corresponding period in 2008 and (iv) an increase in foreign taxes of approximately \$3.9 million for the year ended December 31, 2009, as compared to the corresponding period in 2008 and (iv) an increase in foreign taxes of approximately \$3.9 million for the year ended December 31, 2009, as compared to the corresponding period in 2008 and (iv) an increase in foreign taxes of approximately \$3.9 million for the year ended December 31, 2009, as compared to the corresponding period in 2008.
+This change is primarily due to (i) a decrease in the tax provision expense of approximately \$13.2 million from equity income recognized in connection with the Albertson's investment during the year ended December 31, 2009, as compared to the corresponding period in 2008 and (ii) a decrease in the income tax provision expense of approximately \$12.3 million in connection with gains on sale of development properties during 2009 as compared to 2008, partially offset by (iii) a decrease in income tax benefit of approximately \$2.1 million related to impairments taken during the year ended December 31, 2009, as compared to the corresponding period in 2008 and (iv) an increase in foreign taxes of approximately \$3.9 million for the year ended December 31, 2009, as compared to the corresponding period in 2008.

 Equity in income of real estate joint ventures, net for the year ended December 31, 2009, was approximately \$6.3 million as compared to \$132.2 million for the corresponding period in 2008.
-This reduction of approximately \$125.9 million is primarily the result of (i) an increase in the recognition of impairment charges against the carrying value of the Company's investment in unconsolidated joint ventures of approximately \$27.5 million recorded during 2009, as compared to the corresponding period in 2008, primarily due to an increase in impairments of approximately \$23.9 million recognized by the Kimco Prudential joint ventures, (ii) the recognition of approximately \$2.9 million of equity in income from the Albertson's joint venture during 2009, as compared to \$63.9 million of equity in income recognized during 2008 resulting from the sale of 121 properties in the joint venture, (iii) the recognition of approximately \$11.0 million in income resulting from cash distributions received in excess of the Company's carrying value of its investment in various unconsolidated limited liability partnerships during the corresponding period in 2008, (iv) a decrease in income of \$11.8 million during 2009, from a joint venture which holds interests in extended stay residential properties primarily due to overall decreases in occupancy, (v) a decrease in profit participation of approximately \$9.1 million during 2009, as compared to the corresponding period in 2008, resulting from the sale/transfer of operating properties from two joint venture investments, (vi) a decrease in income of approximately \$4.5 million during 2009, from a Canadian joint venture investment, primarily due to an overall decrease in occupancy and (vii) a decrease in occupancy levels within certain real estate joint venture investments, partially offset by increased gains on sales of approximately \$4.5 million during 2009, resulting from the sale of operating properties during 2009, as compared to 2008.
+This reduction of approximately \$125.9 million is primarily the result of (i) an increase in the recognition of impairment charges against the carrying value of the Company's investment in unconsolidated joint ventures of approximately \$27.5 million recorded during 2009, as compared to the corresponding period in 2008, primarily due to an increase in impairments of approximately \$23.9 million recognized by the Kimco Prudential joint ventures, (ii) the recognition of approximately \$2.9 million of equity in income from the Albertson's joint venture during 2009, as compared to \$63.9 million of equity in income recognized during 2008 resulting from the sale of 121 properties in the joint venture, (iii) the recognition of approximately \$11.0 million in income resulting from cash distributions received in excess of the Company's carrying value of its investment in various unconsolidated limited liability partnerships during the corresponding period in 2008, (iv) a decrease in income of \$11.8 million during 2009, from a joint venture which holds interests in extended stay residential properties primarily due to overall decreases in occupancy, (v) a decrease in profit participation of approximately \$9.1 million during 2009, as compared to the corresponding period in 2008, resulting from the sale/transfer of operating properties from two joint venture investments, (vi) a decrease in income of approximately \$4.5 million during 2009, from a Canadian joint venture investment, primarily due to an overall decrease in occupancy and (vii) a decrease in occupancy levels within certain real estate joint venture investments, partially offset by increased gains on sales of approximately \$5.1 million during the year ended December 31, 2009, resulting from the sale of operating properties during 2009, as compared to 2008.